 After Brexit, UK businesses will need to appoint a fiscal representative in most EU countries where they are currently VAT registered.
-UK will become a non-EU country once a no-deal Brexit becomes effective, so several additional administrative obligations will apply.
-These include, among others, EU VAT refunds, customs formalities, triangulation and fiscal representation.
+The UK will become a non-EU country once a no-deal Brexit becomes effective, so several additional administrative obligations will apply.
+These include, among others, EU VAT refunds, customs formalities, triangulation, and fiscal representation.

 Should the UK finally sign an agreement with the EU, we should look at the transition rules to evaluate if a fiscal representative is finally required.
-When this post was published (4 October 2020) a harmonized and progressive transition is unlikely.
+When this post was published (4 October 2020) a harmonized and progressive transition was unlikely.
 Hence, UK businesses must start the transition of their direct VAT registrations into a fiscal representative registration.
 These changes can take up to 2 months, so we recommend starting immediately.